 At 18 -20 weeks a detailed level III ultrasound is done to detect any abnormalities in the baby.
 At 16 weeks amniocentesis is performed if the genetic mother’s age is more than 35 years after counseling and in consultation with the genetic parents.

-At 28 weeks and 34 weeks colour Doppler is performed to assess the growth of the baby and rule out intra uterine growth retardation.
+At 28 weeks and 34 weeks, color Doppler is performed to assess the growth of the baby and rule out intrauterine growth retardation.